 - The minimum payment amount is $100.

-- If this amount is not reached, it will be postponed to the following month, and they accept bank transfers and PayPal.
+- If this amount is not reached, it will be postponed to the following month.
+They accept bank transfers and PayPal.

-In my experience with them, the average CPM rates are much lower than competitors like Ezoic, Monumetric, etc. Still, publishers can get control over their ad revenue and optimize their long-term revenue approach.
+In my experience with them, the average CPM rates are significantly lower than those of competitors like Ezoic and Monumetric.
+Still, publishers can get control over their ad revenue and optimize their long-term revenue approach.

 And try Fatchilli instead of crypto ad networks.
 It is a Google AdX partner, so if you want to try out an AdX experience with an average-sized site, go for it.

-SHE Media is an ad management platform for women-targeted content creators and – helps publishers monetize their content and get more people to see it.
+SHE Media is an ad management platform for women-targeted content creators that helps publishers monetize their content and increase its visibility.

 How do you get approval?

-- You need at least 20k page views monthly and a high US traffic percentage (a substantial number for small publishers).
+- You need at least 20,000 page views per month and a high percentage of US traffic (a substantial number for small publishers).

 - High-quality content for women’s target audiences or lifestyle niches.

-- Your website has to be at least 90 days old and have a solid history with Google ad inventories.
+- Website must be at least 90 days old and have a solid history with Google.

-Onboarding process at SHE Media takes a while, and each application is reviewed individually.
-Also, this platform does most things manually; the support team sets it up, and you must tell them if you want to change ads.
+IMO – this platform is suitable for medium-sized women’s content publishers who have 20k page views or more.
+The onboarding process at SHE Media takes a while, and each application is reviewed individually.
+They handle most tasks manually; the support team sets it up, and you need to notify them if you want to change ads.

 Agreement and payment terms…